SergeAmBe/mycopy_implementation/README.md

 ./mycopy.o MyFile

-A succesful result will be creating an exact copy of MyFile named MyFile_copy in the path were you used the command and file.
+A succesful result will be creating an exact copy of MyFile named MyFile_copy in the path where you used the command and file.